 You have to get offered partnership first!

 You’ve probably come to this page because you have heard about the Big 4 partner buy-in amount.
-Hopefully, this article has allayed your fears that whatever your personal circumstances your firm is likely to help you buy in by helping you get a partnership loan to cover the Big 4 partner buy-in amount.
+Hopefully, this article has allayed your fears that whatever your circumstances, your firm will likely help you buy in by helping you get a partnership loan to cover the Big 4 partner buy-in amount.

 But before you can get to the point where you sign away your capital, you need to actually get offered partnership in your Big 4 firm.